benbridgeman03/ArsenalTicketBot/README.md

 ## Important Notes

-- **Testing**: Run the script in a test mode to ensure all configurations are correct before using it for live ticket purchases.
-- **Updates**: Check for updates to the ticketing process or platform, as changes might require script adjustments.
+- **Updates**: Bear in mind updates to the ticketing process or platform might require script adjustments.
 - **Captcha**: The bot cannot pass capture, if there is a queue for the ticket exchange, the bot will not work (Working on update).
 - **Paused Browsing**: If Ticketmaster has paused your browsing, close any open browsers, wait a few minuets and try again.
 Sometimes logging into the ticket exchange on another browser manualy clears the block.